Accenture/accenture.github.io/_drafts/SmartOpenSpaces.md

 This is an example of how we are detecting and using real-time information.

-We have three detected devices, Nexus 5, detected by Raspberry Pis 1 and 2.
-Pebble detected by Raspberry Pi number 2, and one iPhone 6 detected by Raspberry Pi 4.
-There is no devices detected by Raspberry Pi number 3.
-Each beacon send to collector information of all detected devices, because they don’t know if other beacon has detected the same device.
+We have three detected devices: Nexus 5 detected by Raspberry Pis 1 and 2; Pebble detected by Raspberry Pi 2; iPhone 6 detected by Raspberry Pi 4.
+There are no devices detected by Raspberry Pi 3.
+Each beacon sends to the collector information of all detected devices because it does not know if another beacon has detected the same device.

-With information from each beacon collector match MAC addresses and timeframe trying to detect duplicated devices.
-That’s reason why beacons send 4 packets (two for Nexus 5, one for Pebble and other one for iPhone 6) but only three events are generated in the collector.
+With information from each beacon, collector matches MAC addresses and timeframe in an attempt to detect duplicated devices.
+This is the reason why the beacons send four packets (two for Nexus 5, one for Pebble and one for iPhone 6) but only three events are generated in the collector.

 We’re also we can see how we’re using aggregated data.